-Champ de Mars is the latest project by several longtime indie artists.
+Champ de Mars is the latest incarnation of a project that started in 1993 in Northern California.
 Rather than a traditional three piece, four piece – whatever ensemble; this project is more an amalgamation of various musicians that have played and toured with over years in music.

-Things began in Northern California in the late-nineties with Bellstar, a mainstay of the Sacramento-San Francisco music scene from 1997-2006.
+Things really began in Northern California in the late-nineties with Bellstar, and played throughout the Sacramento-San Francisco music scene from 1997-2006.
 The band released two albums on Yak Records (Navigator, Divisadero), and found college radio airplay with ‘Diva,’ ‘Call Me When You Die,’ and ‘Paul’s Sedona.’
 The music drew heavily from influences ranging from REM, Radiohead, Wilco, Sonic Youth, and Built to Spill.

 Also, we simultaneously edited and self-published our first novel, The Silent Year - available on Amazon here.

-Now reincarnated as Champ de Mars, Back from the West was recorded at our basement studio in Alexandria, Virginia throughout 2015.
+Now reincarnated as Champ de Mars, our first EP Back from the West was recorded at our basement studio in Alexandria, Virginia throughout 2015.
 It debuted in early 2016 to at least a few sterling reviews and some spins on college radio.

 Recording for our new full length disc Rancho Seco Victory began in earnest in the fall of 2017 and continued throughout the winter.
 It is available for release now.